Photo by Karen M

 People often ask me if New Orleans really has vampire tours.
 The answer is yes.
 What else can you expect from a city that has so much haunted history?
 If you visit our magical city, you should plan one.
 They are walking tours that begin after dark and take you to various landmarks giving you the history of each one.
 They are entertaining and fun, but are they factual?
 Well, I’ll let you decide.

 Among the morbid tales, you will hear the story of the notorious Carter Brothers.
 In the 1930’s, John and Wayne Carter worked as longshoremen on the Mississippi River.
 One evening, before the brothers returned home from work, a young girl escaped from their French Quarter apartment and ran to the police.
 Her wrists were cut but not badly enough for her to bleed to death.
 She claimed she had been locked up for weeks and the brothers had been feeding on her blood.
 The police immediately investigated and found four other young women tied to chairs with their wrists cut, and over a dozen dead bodies turned up in the apartment drained of their blood.
 The brothers were arrested and executed for their crimes.
+Their bodies were buried in the family tomb.
 Later, when another Carter family member passed away, the tomb was opened to make room for his remains, but there were no remnants of John or Wayne in the grave.
 To this day, there have been reports of sightings of the brothers wandering the French Quarter.

 One of the most famous legends is the casket girls and the Ursuline convent.
 The old Ursuline Convent on Chartres Street is the oldest building in the Mississippi River Valley.
 The building no longer functions as a convent.
 The first floor is a museum, and the second floor is the home of the Archdiocesan archives dating back to 1718.
 But what’s on the third floor behind those mysterious shutters that are always tightly closed?
 Nobody seems to know the answer to that question, but there are speculations.